d630/bpx/README.md

 1. *preread* is executed in a "keyseq:shell-command" binding before the readline-function *accept-line* is called (*READLINE_{LINE,POINT}* available).
 The status code of the last command line execution is in the *?* parameter.
 Array functions have also access to two indexed array variables with different lengths:
     - *rl1* holds the strings that the user has typed (regardless of command history).
 If the index is greater than zero, the value holds a line, that was typed in on the secondary prompt (*PS2*);
-    - *rl2* contains the full command line in the style it would being displayed as function definition.
+    - *rl2* contains the full command line in the style of function definitions.
 Alias expansion is performed outside of command and process substitutions; history expansion is performed just once.
 2. *preexec* works with the *DEBUG trap* and is executed for every command in the command list (*BASH_COMMAND* available).
-It tries to suppresses traps in subshells any tracing.
+It tries to suppresses traps in subshells and any tracing.
 If command history is active, the parameter *histcmd* holds the output of `HISTTIMEFORMAT= history 1` with the history number removed, otherwise it's the empty string. (**not recommended**)
 3. *precmd* works with the *PROMPT_COMMAND* variable and is executed before each prompting of the primary prompt (*PS1*).
 4. *postread* is executed in a "keyseq:shell-command" binding after the readline-function *accept-line* has been executed.
-Has access to the status code of the most recently executed command line (like *precmd* has).
+There is access to the status code of the most recently executed command line (like *precmd* has).

 In *preread* (and then also in *preexec*) you can use the function *__bpx_define_rl3* to get a third indexed array variable: *rl3* points to the command line that will be executed (like *rl2*), but each index only points to one word.

 ### preread and postread

-Internally, bpx binds six key sequences, which have to be bind as macro to a key sequence of your choice:
+Internally, bpx binds six key sequences, which have to be bind as macro to a key or key sequence of your choice:

 * *\C-x\C-x1* binds the important internal variable *rl0*
 * *\C-x\C-x2* invokes *history-expand-line*